-Won unanimous defense verdict for Electronic Arts in a jury trial regarding a copyright claim related to The Sims 3, the third installment in the company’s best-selling series of life simulation games.
+Won a unanimous defense verdict for Electronic Arts in a jury trial regarding a copyright claim related to The Sims 3, the third installment in the company’s best-selling series of life simulation games.
 Also won summary judgment for Electronic Arts on a companion claim for alleged trade secret misappropriation and secured affirmance of that ruling by the U.S. Court of Appeals for the Ninth Circuit.

-Won high-profile, three-week federal jury trial on misappropriation of trade secrets and breach of contract claims for T-Mobile.
+Won a high-profile, three-week federal jury trial on misappropriation of trade secrets and breach of contract claims for T-Mobile.
 The jury awarded a multimillion-dollar verdict and found that Huawei Devices USA stole T-Mobile’s smartphone robotic testing technology and violated its contractual obligations to T-Mobile.

 Won an eight-figure damages verdict and liability findings on all counts after a three-week jury trial in New York federal court in a case alleging fraud, deceptive business practices, and false advertising.
 (See “Collecting: Thieves and Forgers Rush in Where Big Spenders Dare to Tread,” Forbes; “How They Won It,” Law360).

-Won trial for Sumner Redstone to defeat claims of mental incompetence and conspiracy that implicated more than $50 million.
+Won a trial for Sumner Redstone to defeat claims of mental incompetence and conspiracy that implicated more than $50 million.
 Obtained dismissal following our cross-examination of our opponent’s only expert witness, who was compelled to admit that Redstone had not lost his ability to comprehend matters and that removing a former companion from his estate plan was rational.

-Won trial for the University of California, Los Angeles and secured a permanent injunction in civil actions against organizations and individuals threatening violence against faculty members and administrators.
+Won a trial for the University of California, Los Angeles and secured a permanent injunction in civil actions against organizations and individuals threatening violence against faculty members and administrators.

 Our innovative preparation for trial and carefully tailored motions strategy often bring trial results without a trial’s cost and time: